testcontainers/testcontainers-site/content/cloud/docs.md

 You can configure a particular project not to use the global Testcontainers Cloud configuration by updating the dockerconfig.source property in the `testcontainers.properties` configuration file within the project (on your classpath).

-This option is available for some Testcontainers libraries, for example, testcontainers-java since version 1.16.1.
+This option is only available in Testcontainers for Java.

 Add the `testcontainers.properties` configuration file to the classpath of your project with the following content: